This list was written following Hurricane Ida in 2021 but has been updated. Some original links might be out-of-date.

-Was your property damaged by Hurricane Ida?
+Was your property damaged by a hurricane or severe weather?
 Here are a few tips for your recovery planning and some links for additional information.

 Survey your property for downed power lines: Also look at the lines that connect your property to the distribution network (poles).
 Even with the power grid mostly down, it is wise to stay clear of any downed lines and report them to Entergy at 1-800-ENTERGY (1-800-368-3749) as well as your nearest police or fire station.

 Stay clear of any fallen trees or debris: Do not attempt to remove large fallen trees, limbs or debris without assistance.
 Unstable debris can shift causing damage or injury.

 Document post storm conditions with photos and videos: These can be crucial to obtaining a complete and timely payout from your insurance company or FEMA.
 If you’re not using a smart device with automated cloud storage, be sure to manually back up your images.

 Do not enter a building with obvious signs of structural compromise: If you are returning to examine a property after evacuating or sheltering elsewhere, do not enter a building with collapsed walls, a sunken roof or tilting chimney.
 Even if the structure appears stable, be careful upon entering.
 Look for any signs of broken glass and points of water intrusion, especially in the ceiling and around windows.

 If your home has suffered water intrusion, do your best to ventilate the space and allow it to dry as quickly as possible: In many cases, historic materials like plaster and wood do not need to be replaced if they dry completely.
 Newer materials like sheetrock walls (gypsum) may need to be replaced.
 However, it is not advisable to hastily begin “gutting” your property.
 Remember, there are electrical and plumbing conduits inside your walls.